abonillabeeche/cf-intro/README.md

     $ cf delete dora

-Create the `manifest.yml` as we don't want to constantly add these parameters in the App
+Create the `manifest.yml` as we don't want to constantly add the deployment parameters in the App

     $ vi manifest.yml